SamuelMcAdoo/ML2Final/README.md

 ![Picture2](https://i.imgur.com/twpQPVT.png)

+These images are intentionally obfuscated to prevent computer detection, and can even prove minorly challenging to humans.
+These images where previously used on various websites as a security measure against botting, but in the modern world of Machine Learning I believe they can be cracked with good efficiency.

 ## Dataset(s)
 The initial dataset used is from Kaggle, and contains 1,070 anotated CAPTCHA images: https://www.kaggle.com/datasets/mrigaankjaswal/capcha-images-to-training-data .
 This dataset is included with this repo, and would work fine for a limited and low quality training of this project.